-- Research rotation: This is a key decision for first year students and must be done in consultation with MD/PhD co-Directors.
+Research rotation: This is a key decision for first year students and must be done in consultation with MD/PhD co-Directors.
 Two 8-week research rotations are required.
-The first rotation should be completed prior to the start of Orientation for JeffMD Phase 1, Year 1 and the second rotation should be completed in the summer prior to the start of Orientation for JeffMD Phase 1, Year 2 as part of the JeffMD Scholarly Inquiry requirement (see appendix C).
+The first rotation should be completed before the start of Orientation for JeffMD Phase 1, Year 1 and the second rotation should be completed in the summer before the start of Orientation for JeffMD Phase 1, Year 2 as part of the JeffMD Scholarly Inquiry requirement (see appendix C).

-- 2. Complete research rotation report.

-- 3. Attend MD/PhD Orientation

-- 4. Attend Welcome Barbecue

-- 5. Attend weekly meetings of Current Topics in Translational Biomedical Research each semester/session.

-- 6. Attend Annual Retreat

-- 7. Attend Physician Scientist Dinners

-- 8. Attend periodic meetings with MD/PhD co-Directors as required.

-- 9. Successfully complete all coursework requirements.
+- 1. Complete research rotation report - 2.
+Attend MD/PhD Orientation - 3.
+Attend Welcome Barbecue - 4.
+Attend weekly meetings of Current Topics in Translational Biomedical Research each semester/session. - 5.
+Attend Annual Retreat - 6.
+Attend Physician Scientist Mentorship Series - 7.
+Attend periodic meetings with MD/PhD co-Directors as required. - 8.
+Successfully complete all coursework requirements.